 There’s no legal requirement in California that says you need a lawyer after a car accident.
 In fact, in the event that your car accident is minor, you probably don’t need to worry about the legal process at all.
-However, any car accident can result in more significant injuries or damage to your car.
-When that happens, you could need the guidance and experience of our car accident lawyers at Maison Law.
+However, if you suffer a more serious injury, and a careless driver was at fault, it’s a good idea to have a lawyer handle your case.

 How Can You Make Your Claim Stronger?